 We'll use this information only to assign you to applications, and we'll keep the information confidential.

 You'll be asked to sign your disclosure before you attend training.
 Any material misstatement of fact in your application or incomplete disclosure of conflicts of interest will be grounds for disqualification from the review process or dismissal from the Board of Examiners.
 In addition, you'll agree to update your employment, financial, and client records periodically throughout your appointment.

 Adherence to Award Application Review ProcessesYou'll be expected to meet all the requirements associated with reviewing an organization's award application fairly and competently.
 For example, you'll need to use the Criteria for Performance Excellence and the corresponding scoring system, adhere to review processes, meet site visit requirements if you participate, and avoid conflicts of interest.
 Thorough documentation and written communication are essential.

 Assignment of Board MembersWe assign examiners to award applications with the goal of ensuring the fairest, most competent evaluation possible.
 You'll be assigned to an application based on your knowledge and experience and on the need to avoid conflicts of interest.

 The Baldrige Program covers the cost of prework materials and the examiner training course at the Gaithersburg, MD location.
-Tuition at the Southern California location is $500.
-Examiners or their employers must cover travel costs associated with examiner training at both locations.
+Examiners or their employers must cover travel costs associated with examiner training.
 Additionally, the Baldrige Program covers all travel-related costs for site visits.